-Despite its inherent naiveté, there's a purity of form and narrative so powerful in Edgar Rice Burroughs' John Carter series, that it has managed to survive well over a hundred years, where its many, many imitators simply faded into obscurity.
+Despite its naiveté there's an inherent purity so powerful in Edgar Rice Burroughs' John Carter series, that it has managed to survive well over a hundred years, where its many, many imitators simply faded into obscurity.

 The life of Edgar Rice Burroughs’s life story is fascinating and well worth investigating in its own right, as is the history of his other stories, including Tarzan and his inner earth tales of Pelucidar.
 He was enormously productive, publishing no less than 80 novels in his lifetime, although we’ll concern ourselves mostly with the Barsoom books, Burroughs’s word for Mars.
 And what’s so intriguing about Burroughs, is that not only was he prolific, he was also a master storyteller from day one, and knew how to maintain the attention of his readers through brutal cliffhangers and short, gripping prose.

 He was born in 1875 to Major George Tyler Burroughs, a veteran of the civil war and CEO of the American Battery Company.
 As a youngster the young Burroughs drove cattle in Idaho amongst the last remnants of men who had known and even helped define the wild west.
 In the late 1890s he joined a cavalry troop at the Michigan Military Academy serving in the Arizona territories, where his troop took some part in hunting The Apache Kid.
 And although he had intermittent problems dealing with army life, his one dream in life was for a career in the service, like that of his fathers.
 It shattered when he was discharged in 1897, upon learning that he had a heart condition.